-APPLICATION OF METHOLDOLOGY TO NEW OR EXISTING NUCLEAR INSTALLATIONS
+APPLICATION OF METHODOLOGY TO NEW OR EXISTING NUCLEAR INSTALLATIONS

 3.13.
 In selecting the most appropriate assessment methodology, the objectives of the seismic safety evaluation and the information available for each nuclear installation should be taken into account.
-The objectives of the seismic safety evaluation are different for a new installation (see paras 2.13-and 2.14) and for an existing installation (see paras 2.15-2.17).
+The objectives of the seismic safety evaluation are different for a new installation (see paras 2.13 and 2.14) and for an existing installation (see paras 2.15-2.17).
 In addition, there may be substantial differences in the information available for new installations and for existing installations (see para.
 4.1).
-DataThe challenges of data collection for a new installation (e.g. collection of site characterization information) will typically entail-different ehallengesdiffer from data collectionthose for an existing installation.
+The challenges of data collection for a new installation (e.g. collection of site characterization information) will typically differ from those for an existing installation.